-Also, CLICK HERE to listen to our first ever podcast series 24/7: The Working Parent which provides listeners with expert advice from leading psychologists Dr. Robin Alter, Dr. Ester Cole and Dr. Rebecca Pillai Riddell.
+Also, CLICK HERE some podcast series 24/7: The Working Parent which provides listeners with expert advice from leading psychologists Dr. Robin Alter, Dr. Ester Cole and Dr. Rebecca Pillai Riddell.
 "These are terrific and should be widely accessible to parents.
 So comprehensive, thoughtful and clearly articulated...really like the format."
 Dr. Lenora Butler The CEO of Volunteer Readers Program

 Welcome to 24/7: A Resource for Working Parents.
 We are proud to offer this resource that provides information and strategies that support the psychological health of working parents and their children.
 We appreciate and recognize the challenges for at-home parents and while this resource was designed to address needs articulated by those juggling work and family, at-home parents may find some of these strategies and tips useful as well.